-Data for all energy products are provided on a quarterly basis by the Statistical Office of the Republic of Slovenia (SURS), in cooperation with the Ministry of Infrastructure (the Ministry).
+Data for all energy products are provided on a quarterly basis by the Statistical Office of the Republic of Slovenia (SURS), in cooperation with the Ministry of the Environment, Climate and Energy (the Ministry).

 Prices and taxes prior to 1 January 2007, the date of entry into the Economic and Monetary Union (EMU), have been converted from Slovenian Tolars using the appropriate irrevocable conversion rate of 239.640 SIT/EUR.
 This methodology facilitates comparisons within a country over time and ensures that the historical evolution (i.e. growth rates) is preserved.
-However, pre-EMU euros are a notional unit and are not normally suitable to form area aggregates or to carry out crosscountry comparisons.
+However, pre-EMU euros are a notional unit and are not normally suitable to form area aggregates or to carry out cross-country comparisons.